paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-126-equal-opportunity-for-individuals-with-disabilities.md

 (3) is erroneously regarded as engaging in such use, but is not engaging in such use;
 except that it shall not be a violation of this chapter for a covered entity to adopt or administer reasonable policies or procedures, including but not limited to drug testing, designed to ensure that an individual described in paragraph (1) or (2) is no longer engaging in the illegal use of drugs; however, nothing in this section shall be construed to encourage, prohibit, restrict, or authorize the conducting of testing for the illegal use of drugs.

-**(c) Health and other services** Notwithstanding subsection (a) of this section and [section 12211(b)(3) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section12211/b/3&num=0&edition=prelim), an individual shall not be denied health services, or services provided in connection with drug rehabilitation, on the basis of the current illegal use of drugs if the individual is otherwise entitled to such services.
+**(c) Health and other services** Notwithstanding subsection (a) and [section 12211(b)(3) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section12211/b/3&num=0&edition=prelim), an individual shall not be denied health services, or services provided in connection with drug rehabilitation, on the basis of the current illegal use of drugs if the individual is otherwise entitled to such services.

 **(d) “Illegal use of drugs” defined**